 I know that I walked for several weeks and the pain lessened I did not even notice it anymore just short sprints of 5 to 6 short walks a day.
 And bike riding 4 to 6 times a week.
 The muscles need to be used and sedetary positions such as sitting and even sleeping aggravates my pain.
 Once I am up and on my feet I feel better.
 It is sort of a stiffness so I tried Arthritis Pain Reliever I figured the pain was like bursitis.

 Good Luck and let the Holy Spirit bless u all.
 I really have no actual support everyone tells me they are in pain to and they just deal with it.
 Well my tolerance for this pain is just not there.
 I pray everyone's strength in the Lord and deliverance from this menacing disease.
 Blessings to all.

 This is an exercise I do for pain in butt, down leg to ankle.
 If floor is too hard try laying on your bed, do this just before sleep so it rest through the night.
 Lie on your back raise right knee, press to chest gently but firm, then lower and do the other leg same way, then lower, now bring both knees up and press to the chest.
-Do each night till you get relief.
-Hope this helps it does me.
-Since 1997 when it flares up, which it does off and on.

 I would have intense tightness in my lower back when playing tennis.
 It would fell like two rubber bands being wound up.
 I saw a foot doctor at a State Fair exhibit and he told me it was sciatic nerve pain and to put these orthopedics in my shoes.
 The pain instantly went away.
 I immediately got fitted for orthopedics and was pain free until my orthopedics started wearing out.
 I suggest to try this.
 It's much cheaper than surgery or physical therapy!